secretstartups/handbook/people-group/learning-and-development/index.html.md

 - Test and certification in an open source platform or something without a price per user/student so we can invite all our million of users without incremental costs.
 - Don't put text or video in the platform itself, only link to the handbook and video, so we  have a [single source of truth](/handbook/handbook-usage/#style-guide-and-information-architecture) and don't end up with duplicate content that is hard to keep up to date.

 ## Compliance Courses

-GitLab has a number of compliance courses that are required.
+GitLab has a number of compliance courses and resources.
 Explore the drop downs below to learn more.

 <details>
   <summary markdown='span'>
     Common Ground: Harassment Prevention Training
   </summary>

+All team members are required to take a harassment prevention training.
 All new team members will have a task in their onboarding issue to complete this training using <a href="https://learning.willinteractive.com/">Will Interactive's Platform</a> within the first 30 days of hire.
 Once you get to that step in your onboarding issue, please do the following:

 <ol>
 <li>Log into BambooHR</li>